You’re sitting down at that new restaurant everyone’s been raving about. The server at last brings out the plate… and you finally get it.

 Food is not just sustenance, but a rich experience.
 While taste is important, food that is plated and presented well is more attractive to customers and can set the tone for the entire restaurant.

-For Boulder culinary school students and those considering a career as a chef, a strong grasp of plating and presentation techniques is vital for continued professional development.
-These skills help culinary professionals stand out as they train, stage and begin to work in a variety of environments.
+Presentation and plating can draw attention to the specific ingredients in a dish, whether for aesthetic or practical reasons.
+For anyone considering a career as a chef, a strong grasp of plating and presentation techniques is vital for continued professional development.
+These skills help culinary professionals stand out as they train, stage, and begin to work in a variety of environments.

 It may be especially helpful to look at the plating and presentation process as generally following a series of steps.
 This starts with choosing a plate, then deciding how the main dish and core sides are arranged or layered.
 From there, it’s common to move onto sauces to create visual contrast and shapes that aren’t easily rendered with more solid food.
 Finally, the garnish provides a finishing touch.

 Bright colors work well against a dark background, while more neutral or subdued colors can use a white background to create some visual excitement.
 Besides the colors of the foods, different techniques for adding color might include the use of sauces, spices, and garnishes like fruits or flowers.

 Thinking about the ratio of food to plate is another technique that involves some artistry.
 Serving a smaller portion of food on a large plate for more white space, or serving dishes in miniature receptacles can be interesting ways to present food masterfully.

 Of course, you have to balance practical and artistic considerations – food should never be difficult to eat nor excessively messy because of the vessel it’s served on or in.